 Making a Strategic Investment vs. Gambling

 Investing — in the proper sense of the word — is based on mathematical expectancy.
 If you take the same “bet” enough times, you know that you’ll come out ahead.
+If investing were like gambling, it might look something like this:

 Let’s say that you went to Vegas to play roulette.
 On the roulette wheel, black comes up half the time and red comes up half the time.
 (Technically, this isn’t exactly true, because the ball could end on zero.
 But we’ll ignore that for now.)